reiniervlinschoten/castoredc_api-R/README.md

 Numeric fields are all returned as floats.

 ## Missing Data
-Missing data is mostly handled through pandas (NaN).
+Missing data is mostly handled through standard NA.

 User-defined missing data is handled through its definitions in Castor.
 For numeric and text-like variables, these values are -95, -96, -97, -98 and -99.